Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

 Q: Are the Offices of Disability Services (ODS) operational at every Rutgers campus?

 A: Yes, the Offices of Disability Services at each Rutgers campus are still operating Monday – Friday.
-However, all or most employees at each office are working remotely and the physical offices are closed.
-All appointments and services will be conducted via phone or virtually until further notice.
+However, some employees at each office are working remotely.
 For the most up to date operating status of each ODS office, please see the alert at the top of the .

 If you have questions or concerns or simply need to reach out to someone in ODS, please refer to our page for a list of all campus Disability Services staff.